-What shapes our governance is what our Foundress St. Jeanne Jugan always espoused: “Never forget that the Poor are Our Lord” and “Making the Elderly Happy is all that counts”.
-Holistic compassionate care of the Aged in our Homes is our life’s mission as Little Sisters.
+Our approach to governance is deeply rooted in the values of our Foundress, St. Jeanne Jugan, who reminded us: “Never forget that the Poor are Our Lord” and “Making the Elderly Happy is all that counts.”
+At the heart of our mission as Little Sisters is the holistic, compassionate care of the elderly in our Homes.

-Our three Homes in Australia are operated through a registered company called Little Sisters of the Poor Aged Care Limited (ACN 121 604 608).
-The keeper of the mission, vision and decision-making body, the Board of the company, is made up of the Little Sisters described here, who are supported by advice to the Board from various volunteer professionals.
-Those advisors are chosen by the chair of the Board, who is the Regional Superior of the Little Sisters.
+Our three Homes in Australia operate under the registered entity Little Sisters of the Poor Aged Care Limited (ACN 121 604 608).
+The company’s Board—responsible for upholding our mission, vision, and key decision-making—is composed of members of the Little Sisters.
+They are supported by a group of volunteer professionals who provide guidance and expert advice.
+These advisors are selected by the Chair of the Board, who also serves as the Regional Superior of the Little Sisters.

-Sister Lusia is originally from Samoa and has missioned in Australia and New Zealand.
-An enrolled nurse by training, she gained a wealth of experience as a clinical supervisor in aged care before entering the Congregation.
-In addition to her nursing background, she has also served as a member of the Local Council in the Homes where she missioned.
-Besides having direct care of the Residents, Sr. Lusia’s added responsibilities include assisting the Superior in the daily management of Mount St. Joseph’s Home in Randwick, Sydney.
+Sister Lusia, originally from Samoa, has served on missions in Australia and New Zealand.
+Trained as an enrolled nurse, she brought extensive experience as a clinical supervisor in aged care before joining the Congregation.
+Alongside her nursing duties and direct care of Residents, Sister Lusia has contributed as a member of the Local Council in various Homes.
+She currently assists the Superior with the daily management of Mount St. Joseph’s Home in Randwick, Sydney.

 Photos of Board members courtesy of Joe Vittorio Photography.